kkots/ggxrd_hitbox_overlay_2211/README.md

 displayInputHistoryInSomeOfflineModes = false

 ; Specify true or false.
+; Setting this to true will display the duration of each input, in frames, in the input history. showDurationsInInputHistory = false

+; Specify true or false.
 ; Setting this to true will display Progress differently in Stun/Stagger Mash window.
 ; Instead of displaying it as Mashed + Animation Duration / Stagger Duration - 4, it will ; display as Animation Duration / Stagger Duration - 4 - Mashed